ljishen/bitar/README.md

 ### Advanced CMake Configuration Options

 - `VCPKG_ROOT`: the prefix to an installed vcpkg instance (install automatically if not specified)
-- `BITAR_BUILD_ARROW`: set this on to force building the Arrow dependency from source
+- `BITAR_BUILD_ARROW`: set this option to `ON` to force building the Arrow dependency from source (default: OFF)
-- `BITAR_ARROW_GIT_REPOSITORY`: the git repository to fetch the Arrow source (default to the official repository)
+- `BITAR_ARROW_GIT_REPOSITORY`: the git repository to fetch the Arrow source (default: the official repository)
 - `BITAR_ARROW_GIT_TAG`: use the source at the git branch, tag or commit hash of the Arrow repository
+- `BITAR_FETCHCONTENT_OVERWRITE_CONFIGURATION`: set this option to `OFF` to have separate debug and release builds without overwriting each others configurations (default: ON)